 (c) Level 3 inputs are unobservable inputs for the asset or liability reflecting significant modifications to observable related market data or Company’s assumptions about pricing by market participants.

-All assets and liabilities have been classified as Current and Non-Current as per the Company’s normal operating cycle and other criteria set out in Schedule III to the Companies Act, 2013.
+All assets and liabilities have been classified as Current and Non-Current as per the Company’s normal operating cycle and other criteria set out in Schedule HI to the Companies Act, 2013.
 Based on the nature of products/ services rendered and the time between the rendering of the products/services and their realization in cash and cash equivalent, the Company has ascertained its operating cycle as twelve months for the purpose of Current and Non Current classification of assets and liabilities.

-Statements are presented in Indian Rupee (“INR”), which is the Company’s functional currency and all values are rounded to the nearest lacs up to two decimals, except per share data and otherwise indicated.
+All the Indian Accounting Standards issued and notified by the MCA are effective and considered for the significant accounting policies to the extent relevant and applicable for the Company.
+The Financial Statements are presented in Indian Rupee (“INR”), which is the Company’s functional currency and all values are rounded to the nearest lacs up to two decimals, except per share data and otherwise indicated.

 3.3.
 Use of estimates